DINA-community/DDDC-Netbox-plugin/docs/tutorial.md

 ![](figures/table-view_edit.png "edit the findings")

-The DDDC plugin supports only single values for an IP or MAC address.
+The D3C plugin supports only single values for an IP or MAC address.
 However, since new use cases involve multiple IP and MAC addresses, this view provides a **Split Selected** button.\
 This feature assumes that the first item in the IP address list and the first item in the MAC address list logically belong to the same interface, followed by the second item of the IP list and the second item of the MAC list, and so forth.
 Clicking the **Split** button clones the corresponding finding